mcp-businessmap

 • The command and args specify how to run the MCP server.

-• The envs section provides environment variables required by the businessmap-mcp server for its operation.
+• The envs section provides the environment variables necessary for the businessmap-mcp server operation.

 After configuring mcp.json, your LLM should be able to discover and call the tools exposed by this server (e.g., Board Tools, Card Tools).
-Refer to your LLM's documentation for specific instructions on how to load mcp.json configurations.
+Consult your LLM's documentation for specific instructions on how to load mcp.json configurations.

 Support and Contribution

-If you find this project useful, please consider giving it a star ⭐ on GitHub!
+If you find this project useful, consider giving it a star ⭐ on GitHub!

 Reporting Issues

-If you encounter any bugs or have feature requests, please open an issue on the GitHub Issues page.
+If you encounter bugs or have feature requests, open an issue on the GitHub Issues page.

 Contributing

 Contributions are welcome!
-If you'd like to contribute, please follow these steps:
+If you would like to contribute, follow these steps:

 1. Fork the repository.